nicolasbauw/TRS-80/README.md

 ![Screenshot](assets/TRuSt-80.png)

-You can customize the RAM, ROM and resolution, among other things, in the config.toml file.
+You can customize the RAM, ROM and resolution, among other things, in the ~/.config/trust80/config.toml file.
 The F12 key quits the emulator.